Tourism in Nova Scotia

 Nova Scotia has two major national parks, Cape Breton Highlands National Park and Kejimkujik National Park.
-Nova Scotia is also home to three UNESCO world heritage sites.
-The two cultural and one natural site are the town of Old Lunenberg, the Grand-Pré National Historic Site, and the Joggins fossil cliffs.
+Nova Scotia is also home to three UNESCO World Heritage Sites..
+The two cultural and one natural site are the town of Lunenberg, the Grand-Pré National Historic Site, and the Joggins fossil cliffs.
 Nova Scotia is also famous for its numerous historical sites, museums, and natural areas.